 Vice President

-Building bridges – we had a very successful meeting with CSUCI, with about 60 faculty participating.
+Building bridges – we had a very successful meeting with CSUCI, with about 60 faculty and staff participating.

 April 24th – Distinguished Faculty Chair nominations.
 We have no current nominations.
 Now is the time to submit!

 April 24th – Annual Awards.
 Nominations are coming in, but please consider sending in your nomination.